jchris/use-fireproof/docs/react-tutorial.md

 }
 ```

-The `_id` is automatically set by Fireproof so you can ignore it -- it comes in handy for uniqueness constraints, for instance you could set the `_id` equal to `todo.text` and then you'd never have two todos with the same text.
+The `_id` is automatically set by Fireproof so you can ignore it -- it comes in handy for uniqueness constraints, for instance you could set the `_id` equal to `todo.text` and then you'd never have two todos with the same text (but not be able to edit the text without creating a new document).
 The `date` field is used to sort the todos, and the `completed` field is used to toggle the checkbox.

+More complex apps might have a `listId` on the todo, so you can group them into different lists.
+Then each list could be viewed independently.

 ## Install Fireproof

 Installing the React hooks package will also install the [core Fireproof](https://www.npmjs.com/package/@fireproof/core) library.
+You don't need to run a server or install anything else, Fireproof includes connectors for S3 and IPFS.

 ```bash
 npm install use-fireproof